-The outlook for PLS transactions appears optimistic.
+The outlook for PLS transactions appears promising.
 In a challenging market, these transactions offer asset managers of private credit more flexibility and creativity to raise capital than a typical structured product like a standard middle market CLO.
-They are also attractive to investors seeking higher interest rates than those offered in more traditional securitizations and a product tailored to fit specific investment criteria.
+They also are attractive to investors seeking higher interest rates than those offered in more traditional securitizations and a product tailored to fit specific investment criteria.
 As such, we expect to continue to see increased interest in PLS transactions in the private credit space.
-For more specific questions, please feel free to reach out to any member of the Dechert CLO and Structured Credit team.